RustAudio/cpal/README.md

    ```
    "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" x86
    ```
+   Note that, depending on your version of Visual Studio, this script might be in a slightly different location.
 8. Select the ASIO host at the start of our program with the following code:

    ```rust